Tennessee's 8th congressional district

 The 8th congressional district of Tennessee is a congressional district in West Tennessee.
 It has been represented by Republican David Kustoff since January 2017.
 The district appears rural on a map, but the bulk of its vote is cast in the suburban and exurban areas around Memphis, such as Germantown, Bartlett, and Collierville, as well as Fayette and Tipton counties.
 This area boasts some of the highest median incomes in the state.

 The rest of the district is composed mostly of small towns and farming communities.
-The district already had a strong social conservative tint which grew even more pronounced when eastern Memphis was added to the district; many of the state's most politically active churches are located here.
+The district already had a strong social conservative tint which grew even more pronounced when eastern Memphis was added to the district; many of the state's most politically active churches are located there.